Explore the Viking Trail along the South Coast of Iceland. Waterfalls, glaciers, and black sand beaches - this private South Coast Tour has it all!

 We leave the capital area behind and we will soon reach the countryside.
 Along the way, we can see Hellisheiðarvirkjun, the geothermal power plant for Reykjavik.
 It is located in Hengill, a high-temperature area that provides the capital area with hot water and electricity.
 Steam is billowing up everywhere.

 As we venture south, we will drive through the typical lowlands of this area.
-In the distance, we can already see the mountains and the ice cap of Mýrdalsjökull glacier.
+In the distance, we can already see the mountains and the ice cap of the Mýrdalsjökull glacier.
 On sunny days it is also possible to see the Westman Islands shimmering in the Atlantic Ocean.

 Now it's time to hit the road again.
 After a short ride, we stop at Reynisfjara black sand beach.
-The beach was once rated as one of the 10 most beautiful places in the world and as soon as you put a foot on the beach, you will know why.
+The beach was once rated as one of the ten most beautiful places in the world and as soon as you put a foot on the beach, you will know why.
 Basalt columns and the well-known Reynisdrangar rock formations await you.
 Your guide will tell you all the interesting stories and sagas that are connected to this place.

 Vík í Mýrdal

 Having now reached our most southern point, this charming fishing village is the center of the southern region.
 On the tour, we will pay a visit to the church where we can enjoy a great view of the coastline.

 Besides waterfalls, Iceland is also known for glaciers.
 11% of the country is covered by ice.
 Sólheimajökull is an outlet glacier coming down the fourth biggest glacier of Iceland, called Mýrdalsjökull.